sts10/phraze/readme.markdown

 ## How to use

-Running `phraze` (without options) will generate a passphrase with at least 80 bits of entropy.
+Running `phraze`, without specifying options, will generate a passphrase with at least 80 bits of entropy.

 Entropy is an estimate of the "strength" of the passphrase.
 Higher entropy means a stronger passphrase.